aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 What it’s not good for is for complex queries or queries needing joins across multiple tables.
 You kind of want your document to contain *all* the information you need.
 Otherwise you’ll have to make another query to get the additional information since you *can’t join* with other tables.

 Things like blogging platforms could be a perfect use-case for this - you can use a single query to pull up a document that contains the blog post, comments, tags, etc. No other complex operations.
 You can fetch the entire blog page in a simple query.
-Companies like Facebook and Amazon have perfect use-cases for this.
-Facebook could store all the contents of your wall in one document: urls to your featured photos, posts and likes, etc. And it can just store your most recent 10 posts that you see when the page loads, then when you scroll, it can make another query to fetch more post.
-Those additional posts could be stored in the same database as a different document, or it could be stored somewhere else that has cheaper storage but takes longer to query.
-Because how many times will you be scrolling through old posts anyway.
-These are the types of considerations you might have while building out a product and deciding which databases to use for which data.

 	mongoldb, couchdb, elasticsearch